BBC Children's and Education: Management

 BBC Children's and Education is part of BBC North.
-Management of the division, in-house production and broadcast and production of presentation links for CBBC and CBeebies is based there.
+Management of the division and in-house production is based there.

 Overall strategic responsibility for all of the BBC's services for children rests with the Director of Children's, Patricia Hidalgo Reina (since May 2020), with commissioning decisions made by a Head of Commissioning and Acquisitions for the 0–6 age group and 7–12 age group, respectively.
 The 7–12 age group is commissioned by Sarah Muller since Feb 2021, with the 0–6 age group post waiting to be filled.

 Programming

 BBC Children's commissions and acquires a wide range of programme types, including drama, preschool, news, entertainment, and factual programming.
 Therefore it's often seen as offering a similar mix of formats to the wider BBC, albeit tailored to suit a young audience.
 Byker Grove was one of the very few shows that was not aimed at young children, rather a more teenage/young adult audience as it dealt with some controversial themes.

 The longest-running programme is the magazine show Blue Peter.
 Other current programmes include Teletubbies, Clangers, Hey Duggee, In the Night Garden, The Story of Tracy Beaker, 4 O'Clock Club, Almost Never, The Dumping Ground, Got What It Takes?, Horrible Histories, Junior Bake Off, Sidekick, Odd Squad, Shaun the Sheep, Danger Mouse, and more.